-A computer with a large database stored on it, such as the SAP R/3 or Microsoft SQL database.
-A server has a database that can be accessed by clients.
+R/3 or Microsoft SQL database.
+A server has a database that

+can be accessed by clients.
-Dbobject (Informix specific term)

-An Informix physical database object.
-It can be a blobspace, dbspace, or logicallog file.
+Dbobject (Informix Server specific term) An Informix Server physical database object.
+It can be a blobspace, dbspace, or logical log file.

-DC directory

-The Detail Catalog (DC) directory consists of DC binary files, which store information about file versions.
+DC directory The Detail Catalog (DC) directory contains DC binary files, which store information about file versions.
 It represents the DCBF part of the IDB, which occupies approximately 80% of the IDB.
-The default DC directory is called the dcbf directory and is located in the <Data_Protector_home>\db40 directory on a Windows Cell Manager and in the /var/opt/omni/server/db40 directory on a UNIX Cell Manager.
-You can create more DC directories and locate them as appropriate to you.
+The default DC directory is called the dcbf directory and is located in the Data Protector home \db40 directory on a Windows Cell Manager and in the/var/opt/omni/server/db40 directory on a UNIX Cell

+Manager.
+You can create more DC directories and use a custom location.
 Up to 10 DC directories are supported per cell.
-The default maximum size of a DC directory is 4 GB.
+The default maximum size of a DC directory is 16 GB.